I Want To...

 We enjoy seeing the different types of letters, and we encourage you to develop a personal statement that genuinely reflects you.
 We receive a wide variety of statements from very creative to very straight forward.
 It is your opportunity to express yourself and share any additional information that may not be evident in the DICAS application.
 Again, most importantly it should reflect who you are so we have accurate information when assessing your fit for the Johns Hopkins Bayview Dietetic Internship.

-Will I be able to work part-time if I match with this internship?
+Will I be able to work if I match with this internship?

 We strongly discourage a job during this internship.
 This is a challenging program with very full days in rotations.
 The hours will vary depending on the rotation and/or preceptor.
 Many rotations will have pre-work and homework requiring additional time in the evenings and on weekends.